bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 70°
+- 68°
-- Light Rain and Windy
+- Drizzle and Breezy
-- 47% humidity
+- 53% humidity
-- 16 mph wind
+- 20 mph wind
-- 54% cloud cover
+- 26% cloud cover
-- 84 AQI 🟨
+- 85 AQI 🟨
-- 0.8 inches of rain expected in the next 48 hours
+- 0.58 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>